ProgramadoresSemPatria/TropaDoEinstein-module-code-breakers/README.md

 - Data Population: Fills the table when the modal is open.
 - Progress Tracking: Updates progress bar data whenever tableData changes.
 - Data Saving: Saves user progress either to Firebase or local storage.

+# Login Page

+This is a LoginPage component built with React and Next.js.
+The component utilizes the react-hook-form library for form handling and validation, zod for schema validation, and Firebase for user authentication.

+## Features

+- Form Validation: Uses zod to define a schema for email and password fields.
+- Custom Text Fields: Integrates CustomTextField for reusable, styled input fields.
+- Error Handling: Displays appropriate error messages for various Firebase authentication errors.
+- Navigation: Redirects the user to the home page ("/") upon successful login.

+## Key Components

+### Login Form

+**Input Fields:**

+- CustomTextField is used for the email and password fields.
+- Errors are displayed using the helperText prop of CustomTextField.
+- Error Message: A dynamic error message is displayed below the input fields using a useState variable errorMessage.

+**Submit Logic**

+- When the form is submitted, the onSubmit function is invoked.
+- The SignIn function authenticates the user using Firebase.
+- Error codes returned by Firebase are matched to provide user-friendly error messages.

+## Navigation

+- On successful login (validated by the presence of a user ID), the user is redirected to the home page using router.push("/").

 # Contexts